Skip to content

 Protein family

-Intercrine alpha (chemokine CxC) family
+Belongs to the intercrine alpha (chemokine CxC) family

 Function

 Chemotactic factor that mediates inflammatory response by attracting neutrophils, basophils, and T-cells to clear pathogens and protect the host from infection (PubMed:18692776, PubMed:7636208).
 Also plays an important role in neutrophil activation (PubMed:2145175, PubMed:9623510).
 Released in response to an inflammatory stimulus, exerts its effect by binding to the G-protein-coupled receptors CXCR1 and CXCR2, primarily found in neutrophils, monocytes and endothelial cells (PubMed:1840701, PubMed:1891716).
-G-protein heterotrimer (alpha, beta, gamma subunits) constitutively binds to CXCR1/CXCR2 receptor and activation by IL8 leads to beta and gamma subunits release from Galpha (GNAI2 in neutrophils) and activation of several downstream signaling pathways including PI3K and MAPK pathways (PubMed:11971003, PubMed:8662698).
+G-protein heterotrimer (alpha, beta, gamma subunits) constitutively binds to CXCR1/CXCR2 receptor and activation by IL8 leads to beta and gamma subunits release from Galpha (GNAI2 in neutrophils) and activation of several downstream signaling pathways including PI3K and MAPK pathways (PubMed:11971003, PubMed:8662698)

-Subellular location
+Subcellular location

 Structure

 Homodimer (PubMed:31235521).
 Dimer formation is disrupted by tick evasin-3 (PubMed:31235521).
-Interacts with TNFAIP6 (via Link domain); this interaction interferes with chemokine binding to glycosaminoglycans.
+Interacts with TNFAIP6 (via Link domain); this interaction interferes with chemokine binding to glycosaminoglycans

 Post-translational modification